How do I get a college ID and parking sticker?

 What facilities and services are available to me?

-College faculty, staff, and spouses/partners with a College ID have borrowing privileges and access to all services and resources at Sawyer Library, the Schow Science Library, and the Matt Cole Library of Environmental Studies.
+College faculty, staff, and spouses/partners with a College ID have borrowing privileges and access to all services and resources at Sawyer Library, the Schow Science Library, and the Matt Cole Library of Environmental Studies at The '66 Center for Environmental Studies.
 The Chapin Library of rare books and the Archives and Special Collections Department are also available for on-site use within Sawyer Library.
 See Williams College Libraries.

 College faculty and staff have access to indoor and outdoor Athletic facilities (ID may be required).
 Lockers are assigned in the Equipment Room, Chandler Gym, lower level, x2341.